plone/documentation/develop/plone/getstarted/index.rst

 <http://www.packtpub.com/professional-plone-4-development/book>`_
 before you attempt to develop your own solutions.

-If you quickly want to learn about current best-practices in developing with Plone you should also work through the `Todo list application tutorial <http://tutorialtodoapp.readthedocs.org/en/latest/index.html>`_.

 Plone runs on the top of the `Zope 2 application server <zope2.zope.org/>`_, meaning that one Zope 2 server process can contain and host several Plone sites.
 Plone also uses Zope 3 components.
 Zope 3 is not an upgrade for Zope 2, but a separate project.